Astrea-Stellarium-Labs/StellariumLabsBot/README.md

-# Sonic49's Bot Support Bot
+# Astrea's Galaxy Bot

-A bot for Sonic49's Bot Support, a place to get help about my or any other Discord bots ([invite link](https://discord.gg/NSdetwGjpK)).
+A bot for Astrea's Galaxy, a place to get help about my Discord bots ([invite link](https://discord.gg/NSdetwGjpK)) as well to hangout if you want to.

 Right now, all it does is check if one of my bots goes down or comes back online, and sends a message in a channel about that.
-It might get an upgrade soon if needed.
+A *lot* more is planned in the future.